-SBA Grant Program For Shuttered Venue Operators: Guide To Eligibility Requirements, & Application
+SBA Shuttered Venue Operators (SVO) Grant Program: Guide To Eligibility Requirements & Application

 The COVID-19 pandemic has reduced the sales of businesses ranging from accommodation to oil drilling, but few have been ground to a complete halt the way that indoor entertainment venues have.
 Let’s face it; if you’re worried about airborne disease transmission, there aren’t too many places less ideal to be than in close quarters with a large number of other people for hours at a time.